moorepants/dissertation/control.rst

    studied the robust stabilization of the wobble mode in motorcycles (I haven't read this one, should be able to get it from Berkeley).
 [Getz1994]_, [Getz1995]_, [Getz1995a]_
-   uses a simple bicylce model that exhibits non-minimum phase behavior and is able to track roll angle and forward velocity using proportional and derivative control.
-One year later, Getz adds pathing tracking to his model.
+   uses a simple bicycle model that exhibits non-minimum phase behavior and is able to track roll angle and forward velocity using proportional and derivative control.
+One year later, Getz adds path tracking to his model.
 [Kageyama1996]_
    uses a neural network model to balance a two wheeled vehicle (don't have this one).